Meet the Team

 Lab Alumni

-Eric Shen was an undergraduate student in the lab 2017-2020, and is currently a Material Sciences PhD student with Simon Billinge at Columbia University.
+Eric Shen 2017-2020, currently Material Sciences PhD student with Simon Billinge at Columbia University.